 The Foundation Center's Reference Guides for Individual Grantseekers.

 *Information is available in CD-ROM format in Oryx Press' Grants Database.

-In addition to Foundation Center libraries and Cooperating Collections, many public
+In addition to Foundation Center libraries and the Funding Information Network, many public

 and academic libraries maintain directories and other sources of information